scottstirling/btc-docker/README.md

 The test user logins are:

-* btcadmin
+* bitcoin
 * scott
 * mallesh

-Their test passwords are all the same and are exposed in the Dockerfile build commands: p1v0tr33
+Their test passwords are all the same and are exposed in the Dockerfile build commands: b1tc01n

-The test users are all in a Linux group called "TBD" in the docker container.
-These are for demo purposes.
-The authentication can be tied into LDAP or other identity management solutions.

 ## Description of files in this docker project: